MENTAL HEALTH AND WELLNESS

 Benefits of Group Therapy

-Group therapy helps the client realize she or he is not alone – it increases the sense that “we’re all in this together,” and can normalize suffering.
+Group therapy helps the veteran realize she or he is not alone – it increases the sense that “we’re all in this together,” and can normalize suffering.

 Group therapy facilitates giving and receiving support – all participants are encouraged to support each other in the group setting, providing feedback and connection, instead of looking to the clinician for that.